gadingyuwono/gadingyuwono/README.md

 ## Hi there, I'm Gading Yuwono

-Gading is a vocational high school student majoring in Software Engineering, with a vision of becoming an UX Engineer.
-He has extensive exploratory, informal experience, particularly in the fields of technology and design.
+I'm Gading, a vocational high school student majoring in Software Engineering, aspiring to become a UX Engineer.
+I explore technology and design, turning ideas into simple, elegant, and intuitive experiences.

 <!--
 **gadingyuwono/gadingyuwono** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.